MartinEesmaa/VVCEasy/MPV.md

 ### Changelog

-Please check changelog before you download the new version.
+Please check the changelog before you download the new version.

 ```
 04/04/2023 - New Android MPV VVCEasy build with new FFmpeg VVCEasy libraries for updated vvenc and vvdec.
 For gpu-next build, still experimental.